-Table 3 lists summary statistics for the flat congestion tolls.
-All three single cordon tolls reduce the auto share of trips, the congestion index, total vehicle km traveled (vkt), and average travel time per trip.
-However, except for Cordon 3, average trip distance increases which partially offsets the effect of a shift toward transit in reducing vkt.
-Average speed rises, but despite reductions in travel time, average consumer's surplus falls by $\notin 0.31$ to $\notin 0.64$ per trip.
-The annual welfare gain is calculated assuming 250 days of travel per year; it includes all costs borne by travelers, but excludes the costs of pollution.
-Cordon 2 has the highest toll ($\notin 5.34$), and yields both the highest annual per capita welfare gain ($\notin 41.10$) and the highest ratio of welfare gain to revenue collected (0.24).
+Table 3 lists summary statistics for the congestion flat tolls.
+All three single cordon tolls reduce the car share of trips, the congestion index, total veh-km, and average travel time per trip.
+However, except for Cordon 3, average trip distance increases, which partially offsets the effect of a shift toward public transport in reducing veh-km.
+Average speed rises, but despite reductions in travel time, average consumer's surplus falls by $\in 0.31$ to $\in 0.64$ per trip.
+The annual welfare